With a fantastic line-up of family-friendly activities and extended hours, the ROM is the only place to be during March Break

 Watching 14th century armoured knights battle it out in combat, deciphering a secret coded message in hieroglyphs and embarking on an imaginary adventure with live animals are all in a day’s fun, and free with admission, at the Royal Ontario Museum (ROM) this March Break from Saturday, March 14 to Sunday, March 22 2009.
 Visitors will be engaged and enchanted by the plethora of museum activities planned for the week, which also includes a peek into the afterlife with its newest exhibit, Out of the Vaults: Ancient Egyptian Book of the Dead, on display for a limited time only.

-This March Break the ROM extends its hours to 8:30 pm for the entire week (Saturday, March 14 to Saturday, March 21, 2009), and visitors will enjoy half-priced admission from 4:30 to 8:30 pm presented by Sun Life Financial.
+The ROM extends its hours to 8:30 pm for the entire week (Saturday, March 14 to Saturday, March 21, 2009), and visitors will enjoy half-priced admission from 4:30 to 8:30 pm presented by Sun Life Financial.
 The Museum closes at 5:30 pm on Sunday, March 22.

 March is Egypt Month at the ROM and kids are invited to visit the Ancient Egypt exploration area over March Break where from 11:00 am to 4:00 pm daily they can decipher secret hieroglyphic messages, assume a traditional Egyptian name and inscribe an amulet with a hieroglyphic symbol to bring good fortune.
 From March 16 to 20 from 11:00 am to 12:00 pm and from 1:00 pm to 3:00 pm, ROM Egyptologists will reveal some of the extraordinary objects pulled from the Museum’s vaults, like the mummy of an ancient Egyptian baby, a coffin dating back to 950 B.C., and the Book of the Dead of Amen-em-hat, an ancient document created by relatives of the deceased to help them find their way safely in the after-life.